-Tomoe Gozen (circa 1157 1247) is a name that to many Japanese people is pretty much synonymous to the term 'Lady of War'.
+Tomoe Gozennote (circa 1157 1247) is a name that to many Japanese people is pretty much synonymous to the term 'Lady of War'.
 In the days of the past, when women's role were basically to take care of homes, make babies and sometimes defend it from invaders...
 Tomoe gave her middle finger to it.
 She's a frontline warrior, capable in wielding many types of weapons, riding horses and fought just as fierce than any other male soldiers (or perhaps even fiercer).

 Much of Tomoe's past were mudded in history.
 However, she was the chief wife/concubine of Minamoto no Yoshinaka, and was the daughter of his wet nurse.
 Instead of receiving the training of a home-defender, Tomoe took the other route and trained as a frontline soldier.
-As the Tale of Heike coined, Tomoe was especially beautiful, with white skin, long hair, and charming features.
+As The Tale of the Heike coined, Tomoe was especially beautiful, with white skin, long hair, and charming features.
 She was also a remarkably strong archer, and as a swordswoman she was a warrior worth a thousand, ready to confront a demon or a god, mounted or on foot.

 The Minamoto clan was at first united in their battle against the rival clan of Taira.
 After Yoshinaka was given the title 'Asahi Shogun' (Daylight Shogun), he began to develop several unhealthy ambition to set up a government in his own name, and even seized the Emperor Go-Shirakawa and burnt down his palace.
 His main brother Yoritomo did not approve, and sent out his two other brothers, Yoshitsune and Noriyori, to punish Yoshinaka with death.
 The morality of Yoshinaka's actions weren't put on Tomoe's considerations, as far as she's concerned, she's got her duty as his wife to protect and support Yoshinaka.